soumyadeeptadas/soumyadeeptadas/README.md

 ## I'm Soumyadeepta :smile:

-- 🔭 I’m currently working on some of my cool side projects based on Full Stack Web Development and Machine Learning and also Competitive Coding :wrench: .
+- 🔭 I’m currently working on some of my cool side projects based on Full Stack Web Development and Machine Learning and also Competitive Coding.
 - 🌱 I'm constantly learning new languages and creating my own personal projects.
 Also, I really enjoy attending tech related events.
 - 👯 I’m looking forward to collaborate on any Open Source project which I consider interesting or useful.